vcync/modv.vcync.gl/docs/v3/guide/media.md

 #### Structure

-The Media Manager's folder structure is important as it is how it keeps track of assets relating to your Projects.
+The media folder structure is important as it keeps track of assets relating to your Projects.

 Projects are the top-level folders, e.g. the `default` Project is at `media/default/`.